primatejs/primate/docs/docs/configuration.md

 };
 ```

-Primate will merge your custom configuration with its default, resulting in
+Primate will merge your custom configuration with its default into this
-effectively the following configuration.
+configuration.

 ```js
 export default {